-The Child and Dependent Care Credit is not refundable.
+The child and dependent care credit is non-refundable.
 The credit can take your tax bill to zero, meaning you don’t owe any taxes.
 But, you cannot receive the leftover amount of the credit as a refund.
 Let’s say you owe $700 in taxes and you get a credit of $1,000.
 You can use the credit to erase your tax liability.
 But, you do not receive a refund for the remaining amount of $300 ($1,000 -$700).

-Claim the Child and Dependent Care Credit with the IRS Form 2441.
-Attach the form to your personal income tax return.
+Claim the child and dependent care credit using IRS Form 2441, Child and Dependent Care Expenses.
+Attach the form to your personal income tax return (e.g., Form 1040).

-On Form 2441, submit the care provider’s name, address, and tax identification number.
+On Form 2441, submit the care provider’s name, address, and tax identification number (TIN).
 If the care provider is an individual, the tax ID number is their Social Security number.
-You can use Form W-10 to request information from the care provider.
+You can use Form W-10, Dependent Care Provider’s Identification and Certification, to request information from the care provider.

 If the care provider is tax-exempt, you don’t need a tax identification number.
 You just need to write “tax-exempt” on Form 2441.
 A tax-exempt child care provider might be a church or a school.

 You cannot claim the credit on more than one tax return.
-If a dependent was claimed more than once, the IRS applies tie breaker rules.
-The tie breaker rules determine which taxpayer gets to claim the dependent.
+The IRS applies tiebreaker rules if more than one taxpayer claims a dependent.
+The tiebreaker rules determine which taxpayer gets to claim the dependent.